jmframe/ngen/README.md

 Or, if the build system has not yet been properly generated:

-    git submodule update --init --recursive -- test/googletest cmake -DCMAKE_BUILD_TYPE=Debug -B cmake-build-debug -S .
+    git submodule update --init --recursive -- test/googletest cmake -DCMAKE_BUILD_TYPE=Debug -DNGEN_WITH_TESTS:BOOL=ON -B cmake-build-debug -S .
     cmake --build cmake-build-debug --target test_all -- -j 4
     ./cmake-build-debug/test/test_all

-See the [Testing ReadMe](test/README.md) file for a more thorough discussion of testing.
+See the [Testing ReadMe](test/README.md) file and [wiki/Quickstart](https://github.com/NOAA-OWP/ngen/wiki/NGen-Tutorial) for a more thorough discussion of testing.

 ## How to debug the software